The Cardinal Foundation exists to support the mission of Gadsden State Community College and provide opportunities for students.

 Tax ID #46-0730246

 The Swoop Sprint 5K is a family-friendly scholarship fundraiser hosted by Gadsden State and the Gadsden State Cardinal Foundation.
 The purpose of the event is to raise money for student scholarships.
 It is a Gadsden Runners Club Prix Event.
-The event was cancelled for 2020.
-The 2021 race date is TBA.
+This year the Swoop Sprint raised $8,900.
+For times click here.
+For pictures click here.

 The Cardinal Foundation presents several scholarships each year to Gadsden State students.

-The Gadsden State Cardinal Foundation awarded Maribel Perez of Sardis City with the Cardinals Who Give scholarship.
-This scholarship is worth $1,500 and is to assist with tuition, books and fees.
-Perez is pursuing a diagnostic medical sonography degree and will graduate in December 2021.
+The Cardinal Foundation Student Access scholarship is worth $1,500 and is to assist with tuition, books and fees.

 Accordion Item Content